NexAdn/ni-traktor-kontrol-f1/driver-osc/doc/nsm_client_hello.md

   * starting client – The client initiating the handshake
   * requesting client – A client responding to the starting client's handshake by requesting its provided signals
   * listener URL – The URL of the respective client's OSC server which can be used to send messages to the client.
 This is _not_ the nsmd's URL!
-  * signal – A tuple `{path, min, max, default_value}` representing some kind of information or event the client providing the signal can send to connected clients.
+  * signal – A tuple `{path, direction, min, max, default_value}` representing some kind of information or event the client providing the signal can send to or receive from connected clients.

 ## TODOs